mojaloop/mojaloop/contribute/Decision-Items.md

 For phase one we care about the retail fees that the payee needs to pay (especially if this is not a closed loop system.

 ## Fraud Management
-Paymoja has a shared fraud detection system and will document best practices for DFSPs.
+The Level One Project has a shared fraud detection system and will document best practices for DFSPs.

-## Paymoja Decimal Type
+## The Level One Project Decimal Type
 When dealing with ISO20022 systems without rewriting amounts, we should limit the amount to a format that matches closely the XML Schema definition and doesn't allow for exponents at that can lead to potential loss of precision when talking to those external systems.
 For now for this project we should use the decimal type based on the XML Schema.

 ## Pending transaction workflow